Museum Hours and Admission

 It’s A Crime

 Every year thousands of artifacts and antiquities are stolen and wind up in private collections, unavailable to the public.
-Learn that keeping artifacts is against the law.
+Learn why keeping artifacts is against the law.

 Lives and Lifestyles on Block 112: The Untold Story of San Diego’s Working Class